Breast Cancer Awareness: Screenings Could Save a Life

 Women at high risk need to consult their doctors about the best way to try and detect breast cancer, but according the American Cancer Society, these women should be getting an MRI and a mammogram every year as early as age 30.

-Blue Cross or Blue Care Network plans cover many preventive care services, including mammography, when performed by in-network providers.
+Blue Cross Blue Shield of Michigan or Blue Care Network plans cover many preventive care services, including mammography, when performed by in-network providers.
 In fact, many of our plans cover an annual preventive mammogram at 100 percent when it’s ordered by your doctor.
 To get all the information about what your plan covers and any potential out-of-pocket costs, look at your Summary of Member Benefits or call the number on the back of your ID card.

 Then, be sure to talk to your doctor as soon as possible about your breast cancer risk, when you should begin your screenings and, if you need one, schedule a screening today.
+You should also ask your doctor for guidance on how long to wait to get a mammogram screening after receiving a COVID-19 vaccine.

-It could be a decision that will change your life.
+Scheduling a screening could be a decision that will change your life.

 If you found this post helpful, check these out: